khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Order

-- In all cases, affirmative actions are positioned to the outer edge of a container.
+- Affirmative actions are positioned to the outer edge of a container.
 This means that on left-aligned buttons the affirmative action is the left-most action, and on right-aligned buttons, the affirmative action is the right-most action.
 - An affirmative action is something that takes the users further in their journey (for example, Save or Delete), while a dismissive action takes a user back (for example, Cancel).
 Depending on the context, an affirmative action may be destructive.
   <div class="row">
     <div class="col col-50">